-We’ve created our mindfulness-based programs using the latest scientific research in cognitive neuroscience and developmental psychology.
+We’ve created our mindfulness in school programs the latest scientific research in cognitive neuroscience and developmental psychology.
 We’ve also fine-tuned the approach over the past five years with direct feedback and guidance from thousands of teachers, administrators and students.
 Our programs address the major challenges many school systems face, including academic performance, graduation rates, discipline problems, school climate and bullying.
 Additionally, our programs are simple to implement and cost effective, so they can be rolled out quickly to deliver significant improvements in student achievement.
 The Inner Explorer program does not require extensive outside training or facilitator.
-The “Press Play” format allows for immediate access to the program as teachers and students listen to the guided daily practice together.
-We offer a parent/caretaker ‘Tune In” so they can listen to the same program as their children each day.
+The "Press Play" format allows for immediate access to the program as teachers and students listen to the guided daily practice together.
+We offer a parent/caretaker "Tune In" so they can listen to the same program as their children each day.
 There is also a home edition for practice at home or summer use to maintain continuity throughout the year.
 This allows families to not only practice together, but also bridges home and school.
 Most importantly, our programs help children become more compassionate, responsible and productive citizens.

 As defined by the Collaborative for Academic, Social and Emotional Learning (CASEL): Social and emotional learning (SEL) is “the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.”Inner Explorer provides Mindfulness-Based Social Emotional Learning (MBSEL) programs for preschool through high school classrooms.
 An MBSEL evidence-based curriculum develops similar values to a traditional SEL curriculum, but the method is entirely different.
 An MBSEL program helps the children embody the lessons in a holistic and integrated way.
 By allowing the children to connect with their direct experiences, they learn to value their capacities, their potential and their voice.
 Values including compassion, kindness, self-control, enthusiasm, openness and tolerance spring naturally from this process.
 MBSEL provides the foundation for “Readiness to Learn” and for other SEL initiatives.

 It’s defined as the ability to regulate emotions and behaviors and to inhibit impulsivity.
-Daily mindfulness practice fosters students “Readiness to Learn”.
+Daily mindfulness practice in schools fosters students "Readiness to Learn".
 ‘Readiness’ has become a core focus for educators because research has shown it’s a precursor to school success.
 Readiness is more predictive of academic achievement than IQ!
 Readiness is developed through Inner Explorer programs because students simultaneously experience a reduction in stress and an increase in attention.
 No matter what experiences students are exposed to outside of school, these programs allow them to create strong habits of mind and heart through consistent reflective practices.
 The result is they improve their grades and test scores.

 The practice of mindfulness has gained much popularity, especially in recent years, as its application proved valuable in fields ranging from the medical community to education and the military.
 This mainstream popularity has fueled even more research into mindfulness practices.
 Scientific research clearly supports and documents the benefits of mindfulness to improve not only health and well-being, but also the brain in particular.
 Brain science tells us that the brain actually has a ‘plastic’ quality called neuroplasticity that allows the brain matter to change under certain conditions.
 What is significant about this is that whereas we previously thought the brain was fixed, especially by a certain age, we now know that, with mindfulness practice, the grey matter in the brain changes to foster improved function in the areas of the brain that regulate learning, memory, compassion, empathy and stress.